perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 2 - Windows Configuration and Active Directory Basics.md

 	- Which have disjointed namespaces in relationship to each other
 - **Advantage of joining trees into a forest:**
 	- All domains share the same schema and global catalog

-- **Forest Functional Level:**
+#### Domain Functional Level
 - Refers to the Active Directory functions supported forest-wide
 - **Types of Forest Functional Levels Recognised by the Active Directory:**
 	- Windows 2000 Native Forest Functional Level
 	- Windows Server 2003 Forest Functional Level